Art and Physics

 How This Exhibit Came to Be

 The first element that gave rise to this exhibit started in 1996 when I pulled away from the gallery/art scene to go deep into a contemplative life.
 During this time I would focus and meditate on the variety of scenes before me for 8 to 12 hours a day for most days of the week, studying levels of perception and their relation to the creative process.
+I was fortunate to have a job that paid me to do that.
 Out of this, a rich new way of looking at my world and a new approach to painting arose.
 Besides objects becoming more alive and energetic in my perception, a sense of this world in a dimension and a “unified field” arose.
 I found these perceptions do not subtract from this physical experience but only add to its mystery and wonder.

-The second element that gave rise to the exhibit was a conversation I had with a lady who was telling me that as she was driving through the southwest, the scene before her suddenly burst open, revealing a high energy life force holding and radiating from all the forms of the landscape, and her own being extended into this energy field and was one with it.
-This is what I call the unified field.
+The second element that gave rise to the exhibit was a conversation I had with a lady who was telling me that as she was driving through the southwest, the scene before her suddenly burst open, revealing a high energy life force holding and radiating from all the forms of the landscape, and her own being/awareness extended into this energy field, becoming one with it.
+One could say the landscape literally became her Self.
+This is what I call the Unified Field.
 She said the experience was accompanied by a sense of wonder and peace and that what triggered the whole thing was looking at one of my landscape paintings two days before.
-How this is possible I do not know, but it did create in me the desire to share my art with more people so that they, too, perhaps would have a similar experience—an experience that for some could become a pivotal point of change in their lives.
+How this is possible I do not know, but it did create in me the desire to share my art with more people.

 The last important element in this exhibit arose out of a series of conference calls.
-On the call were people in the United States as well as Europe, and we would discuss the physical as well as the metaphysical nature of the world and of our existence.
-We were inspiring each other on the call to move beyond concepts into real experiences.
+On the call were people in the United States as well as Europe, and we would discuss the multidimensional nature of the world.
+We were inspiring each other on the call to move beyond concepts into real experiences of subtler levels of perception.
 I would always be out at the Headlands looking over the coast watching my perceptions shift as we shared our insights.
-We were very fortunate to have one person on the call that was a professor emeritus of physics.
+We were very fortunate to have one person on the call that was a professor emeritus of quantum physics.
 No matter how my perceptions would shift into seeing a higher reality—whatever the perceptions were, his words would exquisitely frame my experiences and highlight them in the words of theoretical physics—a physics that I was beginning to see was incredibly alive.
 His words touched everyone, bringing an added dimension to everyone’s experience.
 So, at the festival event when the fourth person said my art belonged in museums and I knew that would be my new direction, immediately came the idea to combine my paintings with inspirational passages from the world’s top theoretical physicists.

 Paintings Hung Like Tapestries